josedv82/R_Intro_Workshop/README.md

 #give me a quick summary of my data
 summary(power.c)

-#select a specific column in my data and then (%>%) give me summary of that column
+#select a specific column and then (%>%) give me summary of that column
 power.c$relPower %>% summary()